k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_swagger.md

    <img src="/articles/15_web_services_and_graphit/images/Web-Service-Swagger-1-1.png" alt="drawing"/>

-The relevant invoked Web Service is expended and points to the correct verb.
+The relevant invoked Web Service is expanded and points to the correct verb.
 *	If only the GET verb is defined as illegible for the invoked Web Service, it will only display the GET verb  as an option.

 *	If all the four verbs are defined as illegible, it will display GET, POST, PUT and DELETE, but zoom into GET by default.